Universal noise-precision relations in variational quantum algorithms: Introduction

 The noise is one of the most crucial obstacles to overcome toward achieving quantum advantage via VQAs.
-The heuristic nature of VQAs makes it difficult to establish analytic theories on the effects of the noise on the performance of VQAs.
-As numerical simulations of noisy quantum computers on classical computers are heavy and limited to small scale problems, analytic estimations of the impact of the noise \cob{are} urgent for obtaining knowledge about intermediate scale problems with potential quantum advantage.
-In fact, this issue has been actively studied in recent years, and some analytic results have been obtained, for example, on the characterization of the impact of local noise in QAOA \cite{Marshall_2020}, \cob{noise resilience of the optimization results \cite{Sharma_2020, 2011.01125}}, noise-induced barren plateaus \cite{2007.14384}, \cob{noise-induced breaking of symmetries \cite{2011.08763}}, effects of the noise on the convergence property of the optimizations in VQAs \cite{gentini_noise-resilient_2020}.
+The heuristic nature of VQAs makes it difficult to analytically assess the effects of the noise on the performance of VQAs.
+To go beyond heavy numerical simulations of noisy quantum computers on classical computers limited to small scale problems, analytic estimations of the impact of the noise are urgent for obtaining knowledge about intermediate scale problems with potential quantum advantage.
+In fact, this issue has been actively studied in recent years, and some analytic results have been obtained, for example, on the characterization of the impact of local noise in QAOA \cite{Marshall_2020}, noise resilience of the optimization results \cite{Sharma_2020, PhysRevA.104.022403}, noise-induced barren plateaus \cite{Wang:2021wb}, noise-induced breaking of symmetries \cite{Fontana2022nontrivial}, effects of the noise on the convergence property of the optimizations in VQAs \cite{gentini_noise-resilient_2020}.